splunk/public-o11y-docs/gdi/opentelemetry/components/attributes-processor.rst

            pattern: ^(?P<http_protocol>.*):\/\/(?P<http_domain>.*)\/(?P<http_path>.*)(\?|\&)(?P<http_query_params>.*)
            action: extract

-Backfill spans that miss an attribute
+Backfill spans that are missing an attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The following example shows how to backfill spans that miss an attribute:
+The following example shows how to backfill spans that are missing an attribute:

 .. code-block:: yaml